Welcome to Arcana.fm! It’s great to see you here.

 We will continue to cover the BBC Radio 3 lunchtime concerts from the Wigmore Hall – the only website to do so – in the form of listening guides, while we will review specially chosen concerts far and wide, including those that often fall outside the scope of the newspapers.
 There will be interviews and reviews of new relevant recordings, both pop and classical, with the Under the Surface section looking at under-appreciated composers or works.

-Let’s enjoy the music!
+For now though, let’s enjoy the music!